 * April 29, 2025 – $174.82 payment for Grondin’s personal residential water bill.

-During questioning on Sept.
-3, Grondin said she used the organization’s debit card to pay her water bill because she was “tight on money,” according to a LWPD report.
+During questioning on Sep 3, Grondin said she used the organization’s debit card to pay her water bill because she was “tight on money,” according to an LWPD report.

-She also admitted to the hotel stay, claiming she may have used the wrong card, police officials said.
+She also admitted to the hotel stay, claiming she may have used the wrong card, according to police officials.
 However, in her Treasurer’s Report, she listed the hotel stay and water bill charges as fraudulent, informing the board she would follow up with the bank, but never did, the report stated.

 With the National Society of High School Scholars payment, Grondin first denied the charge, but later provided a receipt for that purchase, the report stated.